sensu/sensu-docs-legacy/source/docs/0.17/install-sensu.md

 Congratulations!
 By now you should have successfully installed and configured Sensu!
 Now let's observe it in operation.

+_NOTE: the check requests for "memory" are being published every 10 seconds, so it should be possible to observe log activity (i.e. the check requests) at least once every 10 seconds._

 ## Sensu Core

 Tail the Sensu Core server and API log files to observe their operation:

 Sensu Core server logs:

-_NOTE: the check requests for "memory" being published every 10 seconds._

 ~~~ shell
 sudo tail -f /var/log/sensu/sensu-server.log